Kenny512px/E-commerce-Sales-Analysis-Report/README.md

 ## 10. Strategic Recommendations

 1. **Invest in High Performers:**
-    - Expand marketing budgets, optimize stock levels, and drive digital campaigns for Accessories, Phones, and Appliances.
+    - Expand marketing budgets, optimize stock levels and drive digital campaigns for Accessories, Phones, and Appliances.
     - Leverage data to predict high-demand periods in Q3/Q4 and prepare accordingly.
 2. **Address Underperforming Categories:**
     - Review and potentially reposition or discontinue product lines like Tables and Bookcases.